Short Term

 For participants

-Respite is an opportunity to build confidence, try something new (or old but well-loved), meet others who share your interests, and enjoy time away in a welcoming space.
+Respite is an opportunity to build independent living skills with a support worker and enjoy some time away from home in a welcoming space.

 For families and carers